Edw590/Chrome-Dino-Game-in-Assembly/README.md

 - Pontos == Points

 ## Introduction
-This is a project for the Computer Architecture subject in the course of Electrical and Computer Engineering, coded in 2020.
+This is a project for the Computer Architecture course in the Electrical and Computer Engineering degree, coded in 2020.

 It's the Google Chrome's Dino Game, but coded for the Intel 8086 processor, 100% in Assembly.
 Game I'm talking about: https://chromedino.com/.
 It's not perfect, but I think it's pretty cool xD.
 Was very cool to make too haha.
 It has sound and plays I want to break free from Queen while you play.
 To play it, use DOSBox (use the settings file I provide if you'd want), and just run it normally like any other program or game.
 PS: it also tries to simulate gravity when the dinossaur jumps.